Neutral Christmas Centerpiece for the Table

-Do you ever have the simplest of things bring you the most joy?
-That is what this easy DIY Christmas centerpiece did for me.
-Every season I whine about not having a stand alone dining room, not because we would actually use one very much.
-I just dislike having the challenge of coming up with a Christmas table centerpiece on a budget.
+Do you ever find the simplest of things bring you the most joy?
+That is what this Christmas table centerpiece did for me.
+If your like me and don’t have a stand alone dining room it can be really hard to come up with a Christmas table centerpiece on a budget.
 And, if your home is open concept a nice Christmas table centerpiece is an important part of Christmas decorating. his year I am really happy with this small neutral DIY Christmas centerpiece I made for our kitchen table.

-This Christmas centerpiece is so easy to make it doesn’t really need a tutorial.
-Instead of spending lots of time on the obvious steps I thought I would talk about alternative supplies you could look for in your stash.
+This simple Christmas centerpiece is so easy to make it and turned out so sparkly and pretty I couldn’t believe it.
+Making a Christmas centerpiece on a budget is usually about using something you have on hand, or can find at the dollarstore.
 Pretty is great, but this time of year pretty for as cheap as possible is even better.

-Next I used a simple garland of greenery and wrapped it around the plate charger.
+Next use a simple garland of greenery and wrapped it around the plate charger.
 A plain greenery wreath would be easier, or little bunches of greenery, fresh holly, or dollar store red berries.

 This simple centerpiece is really pretty, I am a bit startled with how much I enjoy it.
 If you make one please let me know, I would love to hear about it.